I-like-PhysiX/Full_project/Backend/README.md

+# full_project backend

-The backend as well as the database (including email authentication) is providid by Firebase.
+## The backend as well as the database (including email authentication) is providid via Firebase.